 From the DLPAL manual on “Using Trade Input Delay”

 Strategies with a trade input delay are often useful in short-term trading because the delay can act as a filter of price corrections.
 DLPAL determines the best value of the delay for the strategies it discovers based on the range of values specified by the user.

 In the article we make use of strategies with delay.
-The following step will be followed in developing a trading strategy for XLF ETF:
+The following steps will be followed in developing a trading strategy for XLF ETF:

 - Data partition